-Fall 2014 and Spring 2015 Exam 6-United States Syllabus Regulation and Financial Reporting (Nation Specific)
+Fall 2015 and Spring 2016 Exam 6-United States Syllabus Regulation and Financial Reporting (Nation Specific)

 The syllabus for this four-hour exam is defined in the form of learning objectives, knowledge statements, and readings.
-The syllabus covers the Fall 2014 and Spring 2015 exams.

 LEARNING OBJECTIVES set forth, usually in broad terms, what the candidate should be able to do in actual practice.
 Included in these learning objectives are certain ones that may not be possible to perform on an examination, such as complex simulations, but that the candidate would still be expected to explain in an examination setting.